Legana/AMP_pub/05_benchmark.md

 property for a genome-scanning predictor because 25% of an entire genome is in the order of 10k false positives.
 Ampir provides a good balance and achieves moderate Recall at very low FPR for both organisms.
-No predictor was able to achieve high Recall at an acceptably low FPR meaning that while genome-wide scanning can be used to identify novel AMPs such stringent filtering is required that a high proportion of true AMPs will inevitably be missed.
+No predictor was able to achieve high recall at an acceptably low FPR (this is explored further in the figure below).

 While ROC curves and the confusion matrix are useful measures for benchmarking many classification problems they do not properly capture the highly imbalanced composition of genome-wide data, where for example one might be scanning 50-100k proteins and expecting just 100-300 true positives.
-In this case it is perhaps more useful to look at the precision since this represents an outcome of practical importance, namely the proportion of predicted AMPs that are true positives at a given p threshold.
+In this case it is important to examine the low FPR region of the ROC curve, and to emphasise precision when doing so.
+The key outcome of practical importance here is the proportion of predicted AMPs that are true positives for a given number of false positives.
 This is useful because a common use case when genome scanning is to attempt to identify a subset of the genome that is strongly enriched in true AMPs, possibly for the purpose of further experimental validation, or to make broad inferences about the genomic suite of AMPs for a species.

-On this measure it can be seen that genome-wide prediction of AMPs is still an unsolved problem.
-Although ampir clearly performs the best, none of the predictors were able to obtain a prediction set with precision better than about 15%.
+On this measure it can be seen that genome-wide prediction of AMPs is still an imperfectly solved problem.
+Although the ampir precursor model clearly performs far better than any other predictor, none were able to predict more than 50% of true AMPs while controlling false positives to under 500.
 Nevertheless, given the difficulties in identifying AMPs and the importance of this task this level of enrichment is of great practical use, reducing the number of false experimental leads per true positive from many thousands down to tens or hundreds.

-    ## Warning: Removed 4497 rows containing missing values (geom_path).

 ![](05_benchmark_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->